danielbob32/ParkingSpace/README.md

 In bustling neighborhoods, the hunt for a vacant parking spot can be maddening.
 It not only consumes valuable time but also exacerbates traffic congestion as drivers circle blocks in search of elusive spaces.
 This frustration inspired the creation of ParkingSpace, a solution designed to make urban parking more efficient and less stressful.

 The Solution
 By harnessing the power of computer vision and YOLOv8, ParkingSpace identifies empty parking spaces in real-time, even within undefined parking areas.
 This innovative algorithm detects available spots, allowing drivers to make informed decisions about where to park without aimless circling.
-With ParkingSpace, navigating crowded streets becomes more manageable, reducing overcrowding the steet and enhancing the overall urban driving experience on the way home or any other destination.
+With ParkingSpace, navigating crowded streets becomes more manageable, reducing overcrowding the street and enhancing the overall urban driving experience on the way home or any other destination.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 # Getting Started

 ## Install and Setup